 The beautifully curved 40.3mm is well known, and when you turn the watch over you will find calibre 1151 with the usual beautiful decoration, albeit with a new rotor design that can also be found in the other 2019 Fifty Fathoms novelties.

-Now, since pictures talk louder than a thousand words (and also since only 500 lucky connoisseurs will have a chance to wear this timepiece), here are many more shots of the new Fifty Fathoms Barakuda in various settings and under different light conditions, with a focus on a variety of wrist shots.
-Click to enlarge each single photo.
+Now, since pictures talk louder than a thousand words (and also since only 500 lucky connoisseurs will have a chance to wear this timepiece), here are many more shots of the new Fifty Fathoms Barakuda in various settings and under different light conditions, with a focus on a variety of wrist shots, split into various slide shows.

 Delivery of the first Barakuda timepieces has just begun through the Blancpain Boutiques, and rumor has it that actually all 500 pieces are firmly reserved all over the world.
 So if you fall in love with this piece just now and have not yet placed your order, it’s probably not all to easy to get hold of one.